 San Jose State

 That’s it for this edition of “The Good, the Bad, the Ugly.”
-What were some good, bad, and ugly moments that stuck out to you?
+What were some moments from week seven that stood out to you?